lasseufpa/robust-ndt/README.md

 python3 ndt_synchronization.py --topology 5g_crosshaul --dir delay_database --realization 10 --sync --target delay
 ```

+In the above example, the transport network NDT will running considering the 5G-Crosshaul, the QoS metric to be predicted will be the per-flow delay, and 10 traininig process realization will be taken.

 ### Application for SLA monitoring

 ## Generate result plots: